 One of the first upgrades we would suggest you make to your Subaru is the addition of all-terrain tires.
 They provide a better grip on dirt, gravel, sand, and mud.
 However, you must select an all-terrain that fits your Subaru without rubbing while turning or when the suspension is flexed.
 Fortunately, several manufacturers produce all-terrains that are sized for crossovers and station wagons.
 Of course, you could lift your Subaru, but it’s not necessary to fit capable tires.

 The majority of recent Subaru models are fitted with 17 and 18-inch wheels.
 The 17-inch option gives you more sidewall and more margin for airing down while covering rough terrain.
 There are plenty of aftermarket wheel options, but do your research to be sure that they will fit the Subaru’s brakes.
 If you decide to go aftermarket, check out the Mayhem Voyager 8303s.
 Mayhem makes great wheels and strives to keep them lightweight.

-It’s worth noting that specific trim options levels of the Forester and Outback offer full-sized spare.
+It’s worth noting that specific Subaru trim levels, such as the Wilderness Edition come stock with a full-sized spare.
 This feature is highly desirable for an overlanding vehicle since the alternative donut isn’t suitable for offroad use.

 With the addition of a few recovery items, you’ll be outfitted to get your Subaru out of any troublesome situations you accidentally find yourself in.
 While you can install a winch on some models, you should try to save weight to preserve the performance of your Subie.
 With traction boards, a tire repair kit, an air compressor, and a few hand tools, you should be able to self-rescue with a little bit of work and ingenuity.